Estuary

 • Apply in-flight transformations

-• Click Save and Publish to go live.
+• Finally, click Save and Publish to activate the pipeline.

 SQL Server to Snowflake